According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 ROI is a famous metric among marketers due to its simplicity.
 It is an easy formula to calculate, a not-so-complex concept, and easy to understand.

-That one factor that majorly affects ROI for any business is its risk tolerance.
+One factor that majorly affects ROI for any business is its risk tolerance.

 ROI= Cost of investment / (Current value of investment − Cost of investment)